tejaswini972/MCW-Data-Platform-upgrade-and-migration/Whiteboard design session/WDS student guide - Data Platform upgrade and migration.md

 *High-level architecture*

-1. Without getting into the details (the following sections will address the details), diagram your initial vision for handling the top-level requirements for data loading, data preparation, storage, high availability, application migration, and reporting.
+1. Without getting into the details (they are addressed in the following sections), diagram your initial vision for handling the top-level requirements for data loading, data preparation, storage, high availability, application migration, and reporting.
 You will refine this diagram as you proceed.

 2. What should be included in the POC?